pngbarn

 How high is Kilimanjaro?

-Kilimanjaro is the highest peak in the African continent at 19,340 feet or 5,895 meters above sea level and about 4,900 meters above its plateau base.
+Kilimanjaro is the highest peak in Africa at 19,340 feet or 5,895 meters above sea level and about 4,900 meters above its plateau base.

 Book your mount Kilimanjaro expedition